dddrrreee/cs140e-20win/support/mk/README.md

 substrings in their path?).
 We just get rid of it.
 Compilatation is cheap; lab time is not.

+Several approaches:
+ - `Makefile.n-file`: if you have more than one program, but it uses only one file, copy this and update

 Our two approaches:

  - `Makefile.one-file` can use this to inline everything and specialize make